prabinzz/nepali-wordlist/README.md

 # nepali-wordlist
 Nepali wordlist for wpa2 cracking.
+Includes password with length of 8 character or more and mostly contains nepali words including other common words.